 When we collect your waste

-Your new permit will be sent with a letter detailing your scheduled day and week of collection.
-To help with this we have also printed a calendar with the week of your collection highlighted.
+Your new permit will be sent with information about your collection schedule.
 You can also check your collection day on our collections page.

 Waste we collect